KineticPreProcessor/KPP/docs/source/getting_started/02_running_kpp_sample_mech.rst

 of this file will always be :file:`ROOT.kpp`, where :file:`ROOT` is the name of the chemical mechanism.

-Write the following lines into the :file:`small_strato.kpp` in the example folder:
+For this example, write the following lines into a file named :file:`small_strato.kpp` in the example folder:

 .. code-block:: console